CodeYourFuture/CYF-Workshops/reporting-bugs/readme.md

 Here's an example of actual behavior:

-> Instead, I was redirected back to the login page with an error message that says `To confirm your identity, sign in with the same account you used originally.`
+"Instead, I was redirected back to the login page with an error message that says `To confirm your identity, sign in with the same account you used originally.`"

 <!--{{<note type="activity" title="Spot the difference, 5m" >}}-->